badl7/CatsVsDogsFlaskApp/README.md

 ```

 * If you want to exit `pipenv shell`, use `exit`
+--->
 ## HOW IT WORK: CONVOLUTIONAL NEURAL NETWORK (CNN)

-This is the project that we finished after studying ** “Convolutional Neural Networks in TensorFlow” course.**
-This course is part of the highly sought-after “DeepLearning.AI TensorFlow Developer Professional Certificate” program on Coursera.

 <p align="center">
   <img width="760" height="400" src="https://miro.medium.com/max/1838/1*oB3S5yHHhvougJkPXuc8og.gif">
 </p>

+This is the project that we finished after studying **Convolutional Neural Networks in TensorFlow** course.
+This course is part of the highly sought-after “DeepLearning.AI TensorFlow Developer Professional Certificate” program on Coursera.
+The InceptionV3 of the model is available [here](https://github.com/badl7/TensorFlow_Developer/blob/main/Cnn_in_TensorFlow/inception_v3_catVSdog.ipynb).

-You can find details in the [article](https://medium.com/@betul.gurbuz.dev/convnets-cnn-74aa18f2d543)
+You can find details in the [article](https://medium.com/@betul.gurbuz.dev/convnets-cnn-74aa18f2d543).

 ### Next Steps